darynng/EV_charger_PCB/README.md

 A compact charger for powering EVs

 📦 Overview

-This project is a custom PCB power adapter designed to safely and efficiently convert 120VAC input to 400VDC output suitable for powering vehicles.
+This project is a custom PCB power adapter designed to convert 120VAC input to 400VDC output suitable for powering vehicles.
 It includes the key stages of a power supply system:

 Rectification